ChrisH2019/Data-Science/README.md

     Combine everything that you learned to solve real business problems.

     9. Analyze Real Data with SQL

+VI.
+Learn Statistics with Python

+    Learn how to calculate and interpret several descriptive statistics using the Python library NumPy.

+    10. Central Tendency for Housing Data
+    11. Variance in Weather
+    12. Traveling to Acadia
+    13. Describe Exam Grade Distributions
+    14. Life Expectancy by Country
+    15. Healthcare in Different States